Stepping stone or step back: How will SDSU’s 2024 be remembered?

 Marquez Cooper, record-breaker

-Cooper is now tied with ten other running backs for the FBS record with four 1,000 yard rushing seasons (Kent State twice, Ball State, and SDSU) and the first player in FBS history to do it with three different teams.
+Cooper is now tied with ten other running backs for the FBS record with four 1,000-yard rushing seasons (Kent State twice, Ball State, and SDSU) and is the first player in FBS history to do it with three different teams.

-His 4,918 rushing yards ranks 32nd in NCAA history and puts him only 82 yards shy of 5,000.
+His 4,918 rushing yards rank 32nd in NCAA history, putting him only 82 yards shy of 5,000.
 If Cooper gains his season average of 106.2 yards in each of his last two games of the season, that would place him at 5,130 career rushing yards and 19th on the record list.
 Former Aztec Donnel Pumphrey continues to top the list with 6,405.

 When asked postgame what will be important to him in his two final collegiate games, Cooper focused on pride and wanting to be a leader and captain for his team, especially young backs Cam Davis and Lucky Sutton.

 “If you check the film… I feel like I’ve given my all to this team (and) to this roster,” Cooper said.
-“I’m not saying that none of the blame is on me but I am saying that I gave my all to this team every single day, and I hope that the fans and my coaches and my teammates understand that.”
+“I’m not saying that none of the blame is on me, but I am saying that I gave my all to this team every single day, and I hope that the fans, my coaches, and my teammates understand that.”

 Player of the Game: Eric Butler